MrMothi/face-finder-local-fork/README.md

 *NOTE: APP IS NOT CURRENTLY HOSTED\* https://face-finder-am.herokuapp.com/ <-- link to the nonlocal version

-Main Repo this was forked from: github page https://github.com/abhin-T/face-finder
+Main repository this was forked from: [Git Repo](https://github.com/abhin-T/face-finder-local)